websessed/websessed/README.md

 Welcome!
 I'm Maxwell

-Just another hobbyist Programmer • Building tools I like, as Minimal as possible.
+Just another hobbyist Programmer • Building stuff I like, as Minimal as possible.